broadinstitute/bican-mccarroll-manuscript1/R/README.md

    - `cp .github/workflow-templates/roxygen.yml .github/workflows/roxygen-frob.yml`
 1. Edit these two files and replace `<package_name>` with your package name
 1. Do your package development as usual, including adding documentation using roxygen2.
+1. Create a `README.md` file in the root of your package.
+You can copy the one in R/bican.mccarroll.helloworld/ and modify it as appropriate.
 1. When you are ready to commit your changes, use the [basic github workflow](https://docs.google.com/document/d/1A5T8ZVhNxP0GCQmmo1R8qaPPXah9cvSLI96U3TZdYos/edit?tab=t.0) to commit and push your changes.

 Note that for now we are requiring review before PRs.
 We can change if this is cumbersome.